Pope Benedict XVI knew of abusive priests when he ran Munich archdiocese, investigators say – KION546

 “We believe that he can be accused of misconduct in four cases,” Pusch said.
 “Two of these cases concern abuses committed during his tenure and sanctioned by the state.
 In both cases, the perpetrators remained active in pastoral care.”

+Benedict responded to the report later on Thursday, expressing his “pain and shame” for abuse in the church.
+Archbishop Georg Ganswein, Benedict’s private secretary, told Vatican News: “Until this afternoon, Benedict XVI did not have the report from the legal firm … which is more than 1,000 pages.
+In the next few days, he will examine the text with due attention.”

+The secretary added that the former Pope “expresses his pain and shame for the abuses of minors committed by priests [and] manifests his personal closeness and his prayers for all the victims, some of whom he met with during his apostolic trips.”

-Benedict continues to deny the allegations, the firm said Thursday.
-He has repeatedly rejected claims that he knowingly covered up abuse, including in 2013 when he wrote: “I can only, as you know, acknowledge it with profound consternation.
+Benedict has previously repeatedly rejected claims that he knowingly covered up abuse, including in 2013 when he wrote: “I can only, as you know, acknowledge it with profound consternation.
 But I never tried to cover up these things.”
-CNN is contacting Benedict’s long-time secretary for response to Thursday’s report.

-But Benedict’s position was rejected by lawyers at their long-awaited press conference in Munich.
-Their findings represent a remarkable rebuke of the former Pope, then known as Cardinal Joseph Ratzinger, which follows years of speculation about how much he knew.
+However, the findings presented Thursday represent a remarkable rebuke of the former Pope, then known as Cardinal Joseph Ratzinger, which follows years of speculation about how much he knew.

 “During his time in office there were abuse cases happening,” Pusch said, referring to Benedict.
 “In those cases those priests continued their work without sanctions.
 The church did not do anything.